 \subsection{Unit-Invariant entanglement entropies}

-To start with, we consider scale invariant generalisations of von Neumann entropy.
-We describe three distinct prescriptions by which a \emph{balanced state} associated to (\ref{eq:psi-original}) is defined.
-Next, we evaluate reduced density matrices $\rho_\mathbb{A}$ and entanglement entropies expressed by appropriate normalised singular values.

-\paragraph{Left-UI entanglement entropy.} We first define the balanced state associated to (\ref{eq:psi-original}) by acting with some diagonal, local\footnote{Note that we admit different rescalings for each basis vector.} rescaling operator $L^\psi$ on basis vectors in $\mathcal{H}_\mathbb{A}$
+To start with, we consider scale-invariant generalisations of von Neumann entropy.
+We describe three distinct prescriptions by which a \emph{balanced state} associated to \cref{eq:psi-original} is defined.
+Next, we evaluate reduced density matrices $\rho_\mathbb{A}$ and entanglement entropies expressed by appropriate normalised singular values. \paragraph{Left-UI entanglement entropy.} We first define the balanced state which is associated to \cref{eq:psi-original} by acting with some diagonal, local\footnote{Note that we admit different rescalings for each basis vector.} rescaling operator $L^\psi$ on basis vectors in $\mathcal{H}_\mathbb{A}$